MaskMan-DU/BlazorMatchGame_Yiran/README.md

 1. I changed the game timer to countdown.
 I want to show "You lose" when the countdown is over, then the game will reset

-And the feature is fully implemented.
+And the feature is particularly implemented.

 2. I made the images for all 16 buttons are the same and the player only sees the "shuffled animal" image after they click on a button

-And the feature is fully implemented.
+And the feature is planned.